Bicillin L-A Side Effects

 Frequency not reported: Increased BUN, increased creatinine, renal failure, nephropathy, acute interstitial nephritis[Ref]

 Frequency not reported: Hypoxia, apnea, dyspnea[Ref]

 Frequency not reported: Nervousness, confusion, anxiety, euphoria, auditory and visual hallucinations, agitation, fear of impending death, psychosis[Ref]

 Frequency not reported: Blurred vision, blindness[Ref]

 Frequency not reported: Neurogenic bladder, hematuria, proteinuria, impotence, priapism[Ref]

-Frequency not reported: Diaphoresis, rash, peeling, mucosal ulceration, urticaria[Ref]
+Frequency not reported: Diaphoresis, rash, peeling, mucosal ulceration, urticaria, epidermolysis[Ref]

-Frequency not reported: Fatigue, asthenia, pain, aggravation of existing disorders[Ref]
+Frequency not reported: Fatigue, asthenia, pain, aggravation of existing disorder, Hoigne's syndrome[Ref]

 1. "Product Information.
 Bicillin L-A (penicillin)."
 Monarch Pharmaceuticals Inc, Bristol, TN.